Accredited Online Physical Education Degrees

-Online degrees in physical education are available at the associate, bachelor's, master's, doctoral, and certificate levels.
-There are many accredited online schools offering physical education degrees.
+There are many accredited online schools offering physical education degrees at the bachelor's level.
 We also highlight the 8 best online master's programs in physical education, ranked by tuition and alumni salaries provided by PayScale.

 Prospective physical education students should ensure that their programs of choice are regionally accredited.
 Additionally, students looking to go into teaching will want to make sure that their programs have programmatic accreditation from CAEP to ensure the program meets high standards of academics and professional preparation.
 Aspiring physical education teachers will also have to check on the specific teacher licensing requirements for their state.

-Most Popular Accredited Online Schools for Physical Education Degrees
+Most Popular Accredited Online Schools for Physical Education Bachelor's Degrees

 Online Physical Education Degree Overview & Career Information

-An online associate degree prepares students to transfer to a bachelor's program, or to find certain entry-level jobs in fitness-related careers such as coaching or fitness training.
-An online bachelor's degree is the minimum requirement needed to become a licensed teacher.
-Master's degree programs are available for those who are already working as teachers and who want to add to their skill set, or for those looking to make a career switch to teaching.
-Lastly, certificate programs in physical education may be an appropriate option for those who already have a bachelor's degree and want to go into teaching, but who don't want to commit to a full master's program.
+An online bachelor's degree is the minimum requirement needed to become a licensed physical education teacher.
+Online master's degree programs are available for those who are already working as teachers and who want to add to their skill set, or for those looking to make a career switch to teaching.
+If you already have a bachelor's degree and want to go into teaching, an online certificate might be a good option for you.

 Online Bachelor's Degrees in Physical Education